-Real Estate Mortgage Investment Conduits (REMICs) create customized structuring of mortgage pass-through securities to redistribute cash flows and cater to a variety of market demands.
-Mortgage-backed securities are broken into different classes called tranches, which direct principal and interest to predetermined groups of investors.
-Freddie Mac offers a variety of REMIC products.
-In addition, Freddie Mac works closely with dealers and investors to customize REMIC structures to meet the needs of investors.
+Real Estate Mortgage Investment Conduits (REMICs) feature customized structuring of mortgage pass-through securities to redistribute cash flows.
+Freddie Mac offers a variety of REMIC products, working closely with dealers and investors to tailor the security cash flows to meet a variety of investment needs.

-Freddie Mac's Real Estate Mortgage Investment Conduit (REMIC) program has a strong history as an industry leader and pioneer.
+Freddie Mac has a strong history as an industry leader and pioneer through its REMIC program.
 Driven by a commitment to satisfying evolving market demands, efficient processes and superior service through the life of an investment, Freddie Mac's REMIC program is successful because it is customer-focused.
 The highly experienced dealers in Freddie Mac's REMIC Dealer Group serve as quality underwriters and liquidity providers of REMIC products.

 This product overview is not an offer to sell or solicitation of an offer to buy any Freddie Mac securities.
 Offers for any given security are made only through applicable offering circulars and related supplements, which incorporate Freddie Mac's Information Statement and related supplements.